 Paul’s first letter to Timothy in Ephesus is to ensure that he prevents false doctrines from being taught in the region.
-Unlike Paul’s other letters, many of which were designed to be read aloud to congregations throughout the Mediterannean, the letters to Timothy and Titus are more private and internal documents, meant to be from one church official to another.
-His teaching is to hold fast to the faith as Paul has (for he has been given grace despite being the “worst among sinners”).
+Unlike Paul’s other letters, many of which were designed to be read aloud to congregations throughout the Mediterranean, the letters to Timothy and Titus are more private and internal documents, meant to be from one church official to another.
+His teaching is to hold fast to the faith like Paul (for he has been given grace despite being the “worst among sinners”).
 He hopes women will dress modestly and maintain quietness and submission to their husbands and the church.

 In Chapter 3, Paul discusses qualities of leadership in the church.
-Whoever desires to be a ‘Deacon’ (sometimes translated as “overseer”) should be above reproach, respectable, faithful to his wife (note latter Catholic regulations), a good manager of his own family, moderate with wine, not concerned with money, and so on.
+Whoever desires to be a ‘Deacon’ (sometimes translated as “overseer”) should be above reproach, respectable, faithful to his wife (note this distinction from latter Catholic regulations), a good manager of his own family, moderate with wine, not concerned with money, and so on.
 The Deacons must be tested.
 Paul offers an unusual poem about Jesus at 3:16.

-Paul delivers sage advice to Timothy who, despite his youth, should not allow others to look don upon him and should be nourished by publicly reading the scriptures.
+Paul delivers sage advice to Timothy who, despite his youth, should not allow others to look down upon him and should be nourished by publicly reading the scriptures.
 Paul gives further instructions on how to treat elderly men, widows, and other believers.
-He calls on Timothy to not lay hands on anyone, but to be pure and gentle.
+He calls on Timothy not to lay hands on anyone, but to be pure and gentle.
 In the sixth and final chapter of the first letter to Timothy, Paul encourages Timothy to “fight the good fight of faith” and help his followers pursue faith over riches.

 Second Epistle to Timothy

-In Paul’s second letter to Timothy, he praises Timothy’s family’s faith (first his grandmother Lois’s faith and his mother Eunice’s faith).
+In Paul’s second letter to Timothy, he praises Timothy’s family’s faith (first his grandmother Lois’s faith and then his mother Eunice’s faith).